chaohuifeng/chaohuifeng.github.io/contact.markdown

 ---
 layout: page
 title: "Contact & Collaboration"
-description: "Get in touch with Chaohui Feng for research collaborations, academic discussions, or professional inquiries"
+description: "Get in touch with Chaohui Feng for research collaborations or academic discussions"
 ---

 # 📬 Contact & Collaboration